3 Ideas to Reduce Emails and Meetings

 Too many meetings and too many emails?
 You are not alone.
-These are by far the most common challenges that my executive level clients face.
+These are by far the most common challenges that my executive-level clients face.
 They are not BIG problems so they often go unaddressed.
-However, the overflowing Inbox and Agenda eat away at my clients’ energy, well-being and motivation.
+However, the overflowing Inbox and Agenda eat away at your energy, well-being, and motivation.

-1. As a team, spend less time talking about each individual decision and more time talking about what is important to you about the decisions that are made
+1. As a team, spend less time talking about each individual decision.
+Instead spend more time talking about what is important to you about the decisions that are made

 2. Start a trend – dare not to reply